Always something to do for the holidays or rainy day?

 Toddlers are often already looking for activities that stimulate their vestibular system.

-They know exactly how to find the rotating equipment in the playground and can also run in circles or make somersaults on a trampoline and swing as high as possible.
+They flawlessly know how to find the rotating devices in the play park and can also run around in circles or doing somersaults on a trampoline and swing as high as possible.

 In short, children love all the attractions and playground equipment that often makes you feel uncomfortable!